godotengine/godot-docs/classes/class_raycast.rst

 A RayCast represents a line from its origin to its destination position, ``cast_to``.
 It is used to query the 3D space in order to find the closest object along the path of the ray.

 RayCast can ignore some objects by adding them to the exception list via ``add_exception``, by setting proper filtering with collision layers, or by filtering object types with type masks.

 Only enabled raycasts will be able to query the space and report collisions.

-RayCast calculates intersection every fixed frame (see :ref:`Node<class_node>`), and the result is cached so it can be used later until the next frame.
-If multiple queries are required between fixed frames (or during the same frame) use :ref:`force_raycast_update<class_RayCast_force_raycast_update>` after adjusting the raycast.
+RayCast calculates intersection every physics frame (see :ref:`Node<class_node>`), and the result is cached so it can be used later until the next frame.
+If multiple queries are required between physics frames (or during the same frame) use :ref:`force_raycast_update<class_RayCast_force_raycast_update>` after adjusting the raycast.

 Member Function Description
 ---------------------------